Second voyage of James Cook: Conception

-Furneaux, commander of Adventure, was an experienced explorer, having served on Samuel Wallis's circumnavigation in Dolphin in 1766–1768.
-He headed a crew of 81 which included Joseph Shank as first lieutenant, and Arthur Kempe as second lieutenant.
-There were also twelve marines headed by Lieutenant James Scott, Furneaux's personal servant, James Tobias Swilley, and, as master's mate John Rowe who was a relation of Furneaux.
-The ship's astronomer was William Bayly.

 It was originally planned that the naturalist Joseph Banks and what he considered to be an appropriate entourage would sail with Cook, so a heightened waist, an additional upper deck and a raised poop deck were built on Resolution to suit Banks.
-This refit cost £10,080 12s 9d.
-However, in sea trials the ship was found to be top-heavy, and under Admiralty instructions the offending structures were removed in a second refit at Sheerness, at a further cost of £882 3s 0d.
+However, in sea trials the ship was found to be top-heavy, and under Admiralty instructions the offending structures were removed in a second refit at Sheerness.
 Banks subsequently refused to travel under the resulting "adverse conditions".
 Instead the position was taken by Johann Reinhold Forster and his son, Georg, who were taken on as Royal Society scientists for the voyage.
 Resolution carried a crew of 112; as senior lieutenants Robert Cooper and Charles Clerke and among the midshipmen George Vancouver and James Burney.
 The master was Joseph Gilbert and Isaac Smith, a relation of Cook's wife was also aboard.
 William Wales was the astronomer and William Hodges the artist.
 In all, there were 90 seamen and 18 royal marines as well as the supernumeraries.

 Voyage

 Cook's second voyage of discovery departed Plymouth Sound on Monday 13 July 1772.
 His first port of call was at Funchal in the Madeira Islands, which he reached on 1 August.
 Cook gave high praise to his ship's sailing qualities in a report to the Admiralty from Funchal Roads, writing that she "steers, works, sails well and is remarkably stiff and seems to promise to be a dry and very easy ship in the sea".
-The ship was re-provisioned with fresh water, beef, fruit and onions, and after a further provisioning stop in the Cape Verde Islands two weeks later, set sail due south toward the Cape of Good Hope.
-The Resolution anchored in Table Bay on 30 October with the crew all in good health because of Cook's imposition of a strict dietary and cleanliness regime.
-It was here that a Swede, Anders Sparrman joined the expedition as a botanist.
+After a short stay, Cook sailed for Porto Praya, San Tiago (Cape Verde Islands), arriving at 12 August.
+He collected water and enforced strict routines aboard the Resolution, such as pumping out the bilge with seawater, airing and drying bedding, washing clothes, and brewing Pelham's experimental beer.
+Furneaux did not require similar practices on the Adventure.
+The ships were compared for sailing ability, with the Resolution initially performing better, but later trials offered no clear advantage.

+At Porto Praya, the water quality was acceptable, though not good.
+Livestock like bullocks could not be obtained, but hogs, goats, poultry, and fruit were plentiful.
+The Forsters collected botanical specimens, Cook and Wales surveyed the bay, and sailors purchased monkeys, which were soon thrown overboard due to the mess they caused.
+Five days after leaving Porto Praya, Henry Smock, a carpenter's mate, drowned while working over the side of the ship.
+About a week later, Cook learned from Furneaux that an Adventure midshipman had died, followed by another less than three weeks later, both apparently from fever.
+Dr James's Powders and Dr Norris's Drops were ineffective.
+Some ill crewmen recovered, but the early sickness raised questions, especially since the Resolution had no cases of illness, even after tropical rains.